Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Linux-TVM).md

 ### Attestation
 ```
-# In your VM, Execute attestation scripts in CgpuOnboardingPackage.
+# In your VM, execute the attestation scripts in CgpuOnboardingPackage.
-# you should see: GPU 0 verified successfully.
+# You should see: GPU 0 verified successfully.
 cd CgpuOnboardingPackage
 bash step-3-attestation.sh
 ```